nsat/oort-agent/documentation/spire-linux-agent/intro.md

 # How to build the Spire Linux Agent

 For Payload in Space customers using Linux payloads, it is expected that the customers compile and install the Spire Linux Agent on their payload.
-Additionally, the Spire Linux Agent should started automatically upon boot of the payload.
+Additionally, the Spire Linux Agent should be started automatically upon boot of the payload.

 ```shell
 $ git clone https://github.com/nsat/oort-agent